Hanuman in Lanka and Grace of the Lord Siva by Swami Krishnananda

 by Swami Krishnananda

-When Pandyan king in Madurai ruled a flood in Vaigai rose,
+When Pandyan king in Madurai ruled a flood in Vaigai rose, A threat discharged on kingdom's wealth and royal glory's pride.

 The kind, aghast at ceaseless rush of swelling waters' roar,